This essay serves as the foreword to Public Health & the Law, a symposium dedicated to Professor William J. Curran held in 1987.

 Scholarly Commons Citation

 Gostin, Lawrence O., "Foreword: Public Health & the Law—A Symposium Dedicated to Professor William J. Curran" (1987).
 Georgetown Law Faculty Publications and Other Works.
-Paper 781.
+781.